The James Street Residence by Romona Sandon Designs

 Unearthing Treasures

-Inspired by Carpet Court’s new Love the Look competition (How hard is it to choose between team Darren and team Stacey!), I went rummaging through my boxes of trinkets and collected items from my travels and explorations.
+Carpet Court’s new Love the Look competition (How hard is it to choose between team Darren and team Stacey!), I went rummaging through my boxes of trinkets and collected items from my travels and explorations.
 You know the ones - the pieces you’ll put up in your one-day house (the one with room to spare - a library, a sitting room, a chic powder room off the entry foyer, maybe even a gift-wrapping room à la Martha Stewart).
 The piece that caught my eye was right there on my bedroom wall.
 The exquisite hand-painted Indian wedding ceremony on a government stamped paper that I found in a market in Jaipur, India.

 {Indian Government Stamp and painted Wedding Ceremony Artwork, from a market in Jaipur, India}